-Where to go: Hints of color are appearing throughout the park.
-Touring along Main Park Drive will show hints of the first trees turing color.
+Where to go: Subtle changes are continuing to occur throughout the forest.
+The effects of two nights of frost last week are visible in the plants on the forest floor.
+More color is appearing in the canopies of the trees with the recent sunny days and cool nights.
+Touring along Main Park Drive and Wilderness Drive will show hints of the first trees turning color.
 Hiking any trail, especially those passing along lakes and wetlands, will reveal the colorful floral blooms.

 What you'll see:

-Flowers: The biggest change right now can be seen in the flowers.
+Flowers: Many of the autumn flower species are at peak.
 A variety of asters (over 16 species in the park)are now blooming, ranging in color from white to deep purple.
 The most common in the pinelands is the large-leaf aster.
 Goldenrods (around 15 species around the park) are also starting to bloom in full force, their lovely rich, gold colored flowers are attracting many pollinators.
-Along the lake shores Joe-Pye weed is displaying a lovely red-violet bloom.
-Beggar-ticks are a deep gold along with the bright yellow of the tall sunflowers.
-The orange spotted touch-me-nots are blooming in full force, their nectar-rich blooms attract hummingbirds.
-Along dry roadways, enjoy the white papery flowers of the pearly everlasting.
+The Zig-zag golden rod blooms seem to dominate the forest floor right now.

 Fruits: Not all fruits are edible.
 Some are poisonous.
 Many of the plants are now at the fruiting stage.
-Spikenard, with its tiny fruits in shades of pink to deep purple, can be seen along the Dr. Roberts Trail.
+Spikenard's tiny fruits are now a deep purple and can be seen along the Dr. Roberts Trail.
 Here you can also see the bright red fruits of the bunchberry.
 Highbush cranberry and wild rose hips are beginning to ripen, both displaying reddish-yellow fruits.
-Large green fruits are developong on the Jack-in-the-pulpit--be careful this plant contains calcium oxalate.
-Wild rice grains are beginning to fill out.
+Many colorful mushrooms are found throughout the forest floor.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.